For every fitness enthusiast and powerlifter, it takes tremendous determination to earn those muscles of steel.

 For starters, the credibility of this equipment lies in its name itself.
 What’s in it you ask?
 Well, a 1000-pound weight capacity for one.

 This extremely robust and heavy-duty power rack comes with an H-shaped base that ensures stability and safety.
-And, the best part about this rack is that it comes with two strong steel safety bars crafted with J-hooks and two additional J-hooks as well!
+And, the best part about this power rack is that it comes with two strong steel safety bars crafted with J-hooks and two additional J-hooks as well!

 What do we like about it?